 The outer ear sends vibrations to the inner ear.
 There, hair cells break them into electrical signals.
 These are sent to the brain.
 It filters them as sound.

-AN may be due to one or more of these causes:
+AN may be due to 1 or more of these causes:

 - Problems with the hair cells in the inner ear